hazelcast/hazelcast-openshift/hazelcast-openshift-rhel/README.md

-This repository includes a default configuration file, a template and the Docker file to deploy a Hazelcast Enterprise based standalone infrastructure as a certified Red Hat Enterprise Linux based image.
+This repository includes a default configuration file, a template and the Docker file to deploy a Hazelcast Enterprise based standalone infrastructure as a Red Hat Enterprise Linux based image.

 - [Introduction](#introduction)